• Get Inspired

 A house in the village centre, near the church, isn’t just well-situated.
 It’s rooted.

 There’s continuity in hearing the bell chime on weekends.
-In knowing which neighbour leaves for work before sunrise.
 In seeing the same crooked paving stone outside your front step and thinking: someone else noticed this, a hundred years ago.

 I’ve experienced this first-hand that moment when you're sipping coffee by the window and suddenly the church bells mark noon, and you realise you're sharing this exact acoustic experience with someone who lived in your house a century ago.
 There’s something unexpectedly grounding about that.